sivepanda/p2poker/p2p_poker_algorithm.md

 If a node in the decryption chain (e.g. B) refuses to lift their encryption layer, the deal stalls indefinitely.

 **Solution:** The protocol requires each decryption step to complete within a defined timeout window.
 If a node fails to respond in time, the network can flag a liveness fault and apply a penalty or abandon the round.
-The committed deck (broadcast at the end of the shuffle phase) also serves as evidence of who held up the game.

----

-### Problem 6: A player could collude with others to peek at an opponent's cards.

-In a 3-player game, if B and C cooperate, they both hold encryption layers over A's cards during the deal phase.
-Together they could reconstruct A's plaintext cards before A decrypts them.

-**Solution:** This is a known fundamental limitation of mental poker with no trusted third party.
-Any N-1 players can collude against the Nth.
-The algorithm does not eliminate this risk but makes collusion *detectable after the fact* via the commitment and key publication steps.
-Reputation systems, stake-based deterrents, or larger player pools can reduce the practical risk.
+All actions are broadcasted, but not all broadcasts need an ACK to proceed to the next step.
+This way, it become possible for good note-takers to figure out who is stalling.

+### Conclusion

+The system is set up so that everyone can securely get their cards (in just 2 round trips) and can verify the truth of all claims

+Verification of truth is never a burden on one person.
+Everyone has enough information to verify.
+Truth is a property of the network.